- Best Outdoor Laser Measure Reviews

 - None that stood out for me

-- Upgrades: Includes an upgraded color display with back lighting for increased visibility and features Bluetooth functionality to conveniently transfer and store measurements from the laser measurer to a smart device via the Bosch app
+- COLOR DISPLAY: an upgraded color display with back lighting increases visibility and features Bluetooth functionality to conveniently transfer and store measurements from the laser measurer to a smart device via the Bosch app

-- Advanced: The Bosch GLM 50 C’s built in inclinometer allows for advances features like angles, min/max, stake out and double indirect
+- FEATURES: the Bosch GLM 50 C’s built in inclinometer allows for advances features like angles, min/max, stake out and double indirect for all at-home and construction site uses

 Another Bosch, which isn’t a surprise given how good Bosch tools are.
 This has the shortest range of all the laser measuring tools on this list coming in at 165 feet, it has an accuracy of 1/16”.